Logo

 --------------------------------------------------------------------------------------------------------------------------

-The Combat Blade is better used with the Stealth setup with crit-focused talents, and when done so, it usurps the Heavy Sword's title as the best melee weapon in the game.
+The Combat Blade is better used with the Stealth setup with crit-focused talents, and when done so, it is indisputably the best melee weapon in the game.
 Even without a dedicated build, it still performs very well under any circumstance if you know how to properly use it in combat.
 Riposte and Uncanny Strike are your best in slot blessings, allowing you to actually deal with armored enemies in a surprisingly quick manner.
 The knife's special stagger attack can chain straight into a heavy attack with no windup, abuse this to maximize your heavy attack speed.
 You will be the fastest character in the game, but your horde clear won't be amazing.
 Getting trapped in a corner surrounded by enemies can be a death sentence, so be aware of your positioning at all times.

 Crucis Mk II Thunder Hammer | Thrust and Headtaker/Slaughterer | +Unyielding, +Weak Spot or +Crit Damage